gable-code-create/ProjectManagementTool/README.md

 # PMT Project management tool

 PMT is a public project created to be a user friendly project management/ team management tool.
+Hopefully this can help web development beginners and be a helpful tool for projects.

 Planned features of PMT include
 - Role assignment